Renmin Park (album): Album development

 In late 2008, Michael Timmins got an opportunity to live in China for three months with his wife and three children.
 Two of his children were adopted from China.
 They stayed in Jingjiang, a city on the Yangtze that only has about 650,000 people, relatively small and obscure for China.
 Timmins' wife taught English at the elementary/middle school they were staying at, his kids attended a few classes, and Timmins explored the town, and the whole family travelled when his wife's teaching schedule allowed.
 They visited the birth village of each of his Chinese born adopted daughters.

 The music that inspired Michael Timmins the most during the visit was found at Renmin Park, where a variety musicians would gather throughout the day, bringing their erhus, pipas, shangxians and various percussion instruments, and a mix of singers would perform.
 Timmins found most of the musicians to be great, most but not all singers were not as great, but all performed with passion.
-About half way through their visit, Timmins was introduced to Eric Chen, who was passionate about music, and had taught himself English by watching American movies.
+About halfway through their visit, Timmins was introduced to Eric Chen, who was passionate about music, and had taught himself English by watching American movies.
 Chen told Timmins that he was "not only the only person in Jingjiang who had ever heard the music of Radiohead, but the only person who had ever even heard the name Radiohead".
 The two became friends and spent time together.
-Chen brought Timmins a variety of CDs and videos that showcased the Chinese rock scene, such as He Yong, Dou Wei, The Tang Dynasty, Xu Wei, and Zuoxiao Zuzhou (ZXZZ), plus others.
-The two which appealed to Timmins the most were Xu Wei (Cure-meets-Steve Earl pop) and ZXZZ (Leonard Cohen meets Nick Cave by way of Tom Waits).
+Chen brought Timmins a variety of CDs and videos that showcased the Chinese rock scene, such as He Yong, Dou Wei, Tang Dynasty, Xu Wei, and Zuoxiao Zuzhou (ZXZZ), plus others.
+The two which appealed to Timmins the most were Xu Wei (The Cure-meets-Steve Earle pop) and ZXZZ (Leonard Cohen meets Nick Cave by way of Tom Waits).
 When the Cowboy Junkies were making Renmin Park, they decided to cover a song by those two, with lyrics translated by Chen.
 The Junkies also asked ZXZZ to contribute an original lyric and vocal performance for a track on the album, "A Walk in the Park".